Restored Victorian Era Center Draft Lamps

 Hugo Schneider lamp above and at left.
 Made in Leipzig, Germany, circi 1890's

 Hugo Schneider lamps were made from steel, not brass, and as a table lamp with an insert fount!
 This is reported to be the last "Blitz" table lamp left in the world.
-My Schneider was fabulously restored and has a new nickel plating by Dave Ward of The Village Lamp Shop.
+My Schneider was fabulously restored and has a new nickel plating by David Ward of The Village Lamp Shop.

 Left, P&A Royal #2 Table Lamp.